ClaudiaECarroll/ClaudiaECarroll/README.md

 Welcome to my GitHub page!
-My name is Claudia Carroll and I am a graduate student in English at the University of Notre Dame.
-I am currently self-teaching Python and developing a text analysis pipeline to analyse language used to describe characters in nineteenth century novels.
+My name is Claudia Carroll and I am a postdoctoral research associate at Wash U's Transdisciplinary Institute in Applied Data Science.